Published August 30, 2019

 If a product is permanently discontinued but there is a similar product elsewhere on the website, then 301 redirect the URL of the discontinued product to the URL of the similar product.
 This allows customers to easily find a good alternative to the product that you no longer carry.
 If there are no similar products, then redirect the URL of the discontinued product to its most relevant category page.

-Are you interested in seeing how else the ROI team can help your product page SEO?
-Get in touch with us today for your free SEO analysis snapshot!
-And if you want to further shape up your SEO skillset, check out some of our resources below:
+If you want to further shape up your SEO skillset, check out some of our resources below:

 - Complete Local SEO Checklist